nottrobin/maas-docs/en/nodes-tags.md

 Changes are applied by pressing the 'Save changes' button.

-!!!
-Note:
+[note]
 New tags become available as a filter in the 'Machines' page in the web UI immediately after you add them.
+[/note]

 ### Tags for network interfaces